Financial-Times/o-table/README.md

 On a narrow viewpoint the Responsive Scroll version will move the headers to the right hand side of the table, and be fixed.
 This allows the data to be displayed in a column format which would allow the user to swipe left or right going through the data.

-##### Overflow

-Class: `o-table--responsive-overflow`, Mixin: `oTableResponsiveOverflow`

-On a narrow viewpoint, all this does is add an overflow which would allow the user to scroll through the data in a horizontal way.
-This is identical to the `oTableWrapper` behaviour.

 ### JavaScript

 #### Sorting